The AI-Era Newspaper Is A Feed You Have To Interpret

 This is my AI-era newspaper.

-It is not a finished account of what happened.
-It is a live surface of signals that still need interpretation.
+Not a finished account of what happened.
+A live surface of signals that still need interpretation.

 This is why the feed is not passive entertainment for me.
-It is field sensing.
+It is how I keep a finger on the field.

 AI has made it easier to know what happened.